atopheim/synth-gen-monocular-pose/README.md

 source /opt/ros/kinetic/setup.bash
 export ROS_MASTER_URI=http://172.x.x.x
 3) Additional info for pvnet:
-In order to not run into too many package conflicts it is recommended to try and install as much as possible with anaconda and then install the remainders with pip3.
+In order to not run into too many package conflicts it is recommended to try and install as much as possible with anaconda and then install the remainding with pip3.